Vancouver Comic Arts Festival

 The Vancouver Comic Arts Festival is a free two-day event showcasing comics, graphic novels, manga, and various other forms of comic-related literature.

-The event, hosted at the Roundhouse Community Centre in Yaletown on the May Long Weekend, attracts thousands of local and international fans and creators.
-In 2024 it happens on May 18th and 19th.
+Hosted at the Roundhouse Community Centre in Yaletown, the event attracts thousands of local and international fans and creators.
+The festival took place in May 2024 and then not at all in 2025.
+It happens again, however, on July 4th and 5th in 2026.

 The Comic Arts Festival at the Roundhouse